About Virginia’s Three Ridges

 Virginia’s Three Ridges is a popular backpacking circuit just south of Charlottesville.
 The 13.1-mile loop is notable for its beautiful vistas along the Appalachian Trail and its many waterfalls along the Mau-Har Trail.
 Throughout this backpacking adventure, you will climb steep inclines toward Bee Mountain, Chimney Rock, and the Three Ridges summit, offering views of the surrounding Blue Ridge Mountains and the valley below.

-We conquered the Three Ridges loop in early October and are here to share our 2-day itinerary to help you plan your own backpacking trip.
+We conquered the Three Ridges loop in early October, just in time to take in the last of the Virginia fall colors.
+Here is our 2-day itinerary to help you plan your own backpacking trip.
 If you are interested in completing the full hike in one day, there are also plenty of unique Airbnbs and places to stay nearby.

 Three Ridges Loop: Quick Facts

 Depending on the season, water is plentiful along the Three Ridges Loop.
 On the first day, you will hike along the Mau-Har Trail which follows alongside Campbell Creek.
 After heavy rainfall, this babbling brook has many small waterfalls and swimming holes ideal for filling up your water supply.
 Both shelters have a water source as well.
 Maupin Field Shelter has a piped spring directly behind the shelter although it has been sometimes found dry according to hikers.
 Harpers Creek Shelter is aptly named for the creek running directly in front of it.
 On day two from Harpers Creek Shelter to Reed’s Gap, water sources are less plentiful so we advise planning accordingly.

 The protozoan Giardia Lamblia is commonly found in the waters of the Appalachians, therefore it is necessary to treat any water procured from a natural source.
 While boiling is an effective method to protect yourself from infection, it requires substantial fuel (or a fire.)
 We prefer the water filter route and always suggest the Sawyer Mini or the Micro Squeeze as it is one of the most reliable brands on the market for water filters.

 Camp Spots & Shelters